OmriBaso/JWT-Master/README.md

 `pip3 install pyjwt`

 **About The Tool**
-The JWT-Master can decode a JWT token and show you its values
+The JWT-Master can decode a JWT token and show you it's values
-its can also forge a custom JWT Token with custom data in it
+it can also forge a custom JWT Token with custom data in it provided
 and it can also Brute Force and search for the secret key that was used to create
-the JWT Token Provided.
+the JWT Token Provided in the `-d` flag.
 The Tool had Threading implemented which makes it super fast.

 **Example**